Instrument Validity for Heterogeneous Causal Effects: Test Formulation

 \begin{theorem} Suppose Assumptions \ref{ass.independent data}, \ref{ass.probability path}, and \ref{ass.nu} hold.
 If the $H_0$ in \eqref{eq.null 1} is true with $Q=P_n$ for all $n$, then

 where $\mathbb{G}$ is as in Lemma \ref{lemma.weak convergence phi_K}.

-\end{theorem} Theorem \ref{thm.weak convergence SK} provides the pointwise asymptotic distribution of the test statistic if the $H_0$ in \eqref{eq.null 1} is true with $Q=P_n$ for all $n$.\footnote{More precisely, the weak convergence in \eqref{eq.TS weak convergence} is under $P_n$.} To find this asymptotic distribution, we employed the extended delta method provided in Appendix \ref{appendix.main results}.
+\end{theorem} Theorem \ref{thm.weak convergence SK} provides the pointwise ($P$ is fixed) asymptotic distribution of the test statistic if the $H_0$ in \eqref{eq.null 1} is true with $Q=P_n$ for all $n$.\footnote{More precisely, the weak convergence in \eqref{eq.TS weak convergence} is under $P_n$.} To find this asymptotic distribution, we employed the pointwise weak convergence in Lemma \ref{lemma.weak convergence phi_K} and the extended delta method provided in Appendix \ref{appendix.main results}.
 Because of a nondifferentiability issue, the existing delta methods fail to work in establishing the weak convergence in \eqref{eq.TS weak convergence}.
 In Appendix \ref{appendix.main results}, we provide an extended continuous mapping theorem and an extended delta method elaborated by Theorems \ref{lemma.random continuous mapping} and \ref{lemma.random delta method}, respectively, to deal with this technical issue.
 See further discussion in Remark \ref{remark.application of extended delta method}.
 Theorem \ref{lemma.random continuous mapping} can be viewed as an extension of Theorem 1.11.1 of \citet{van1996weak}, and Theorem \ref{lemma.random delta method} can be viewed as an extension of Theorem 3.9.5 of \citet{van1996weak} and of Theorem 2.1 of \citet{fang2014inference}.
 For simplicity of notation, we let